What Is Nipple Confusion?

 - Your baby doesn’t open his mouth wide enough.
 If your baby doesn’t open his mouth wide enough, he will not get enough milk from the latch, and the mother’s nipples will be very sore as a result.

 - Increased fussiness.
 If mother’s milk isn’t instantly available because your baby has nipple confusion, then this will cause a delay in the let-down reflex from the milk.

 How to Avoid Nipple Confusion

 It’s best not to use bottles and pacifiers until the nursing is going well.
 (Although, it’s no catastrophe if your baby gets a pacifier a few times in the hospital.)
 Once your baby has the hang of nursing, I recommend giving one bottle feeding per day (preferably of breast milk or—if you don’t have enough milk pumped—breast plus some warm water that you previously boiled.
 But don’t dilute the milk more than once a day.
 Frequent watered-down feedings are bad for her health.)
 This way, your baby will learn how to take a bottle from another caregiver, in case you get sick, become unavailable, or have to return to work.

-If you wait longer than 4 weeks to introduce the bottle, you may be rudely surprised by your baby’s emphatic rejection of the rubber nipple!
-Once you start bottles, try not to skip more than 1 or 2 days without giving one.
+When to introduce a bottle to a breastfed baby?
+If you wait longer than 4 weeks to introduce the bottle to a baby, you may be rudely surprised by your baby’s emphatic rejection of the rubber nipple!
+Once you start bottles, try not to skip more than one or two days without giving one.
 (Some babies stubbornly refuse the bottle if their moms take too long a break.)